Kylie Jenner Slammed For Piercing 5-Month-Old Daughter Stormi’s Ears

 But while many were quick to call out Jenner across social media for getting Stormi’s ears pierced, others were quick to defend her over the controversial decision.

-One Twitter user in particular rushed to Jenner’s defense, claiming to have had their ears pierced when they were young.
+One Twitter user, in particular, rushed to Jenner’s defense, claiming to have had their ears pierced when they were young.
 They added that it’s believed to be less painful for babies and they won’t remember the pain or the ordeal.

 Twitter user @artschoolsucks wrote, “Why are [people] slating Kylie Jenner for having Stormi’s ear pierced???”